Creating A React App in 2026 is EASY with Vite

 pnpm run dev

-Finally, your project is ready, you can go into the index.tsx file, change something there and voila, the change will reflect instantly on the web page.
+Open it using your preferred IDE, go into the App.tsx file located within the src folder, change something there, and voilà, the change is reflected instantly on the web page.

 Conclusion